janhavibandbe/Techventure/README.md

     ### >npm start
 Your project should now be running and accessible in the browser.

-### Don't forget to change url on your browser from http://localhost:3000 to http://localhost:3000/techventure
+### Don't forget to change url in your browser from http://localhost:3000 to http://localhost:3000/techventure